Nchout revels in Norwegian Toppserien topscorer gong and title win with Valerenga | Goal.com

 At Sandvikens, she scored 18 times in the 2018 season, including 15 league goals, before netting 15 goals in her first season in the colours of Valerenga to bag two silver medals.

-Besides her nine league goals this campaign, Nchout has scored thrice in the Champions League to reach 12 in all competitions and could add more in the coming games against Brondby and Lillestrom.
+Besides her 10 league goals this campaign, Nchout has scored thrice in the Champions League to reach 13 in all competitions and could add more in the coming games against Brondby and Lillestrom.

 With her contract running out this month, Goal understands big money offers are pouring in from top clubs in Europe, including Spain's Atletico Madrid, as well as from Chinese clubs.